ezEngine/docs-src/pages/docs/ai/AiPlugin/runtime-navmesh.md

 # Runtime Navmesh

-The [AiPlugin](ai-plugin-overview.md) add functionality to generate navmeshes on-demand at runtime.
-This is a very convenient workflow, as you don't need to create and store navmeshes before.
+The [AiPlugin](ai-plugin-overview.md) adds functionality to generate navmeshes on-demand at runtime.
+This is a very convenient workflow, as the navmesh incorporates level changes every time you restart the simulation.

 ![Navmesh](media/ai-navmesh.jpg)

 ## Input Data

 The runtime navmesh generation uses the [collision geometry](../../physics/jolt/collision-shapes/jolt-collision-meshes.md) and its [surfaces](../../materials/surfaces.md) as the input data from which to build the navmesh.
+The data is queried *on-demand* in an area around where *path searches* are done.
+To see the resulting navmesh, enable the [navmesh visualization](#navmesh-visualization).

 ## Navigation Configuration